Ximmerse/Rhino-X/en/ScriptingReference/RxController.md

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Inspector/RxController.jpg ':size=450X400')

-> RxController is paired to a physical controller through Index.
-RhinoX supports update to 4 controllers.
+RxController is paired to a physical controller identified through an unique Index.
+RhinoX supports up to 4 controllers.
-If developer is only planning to use one controller, please change the Index to Any.
-By doing so, RxController component will point to currently connected device.
+If the application is only planning to use one controller, we recommend using the Index to Any.
+By doing so, RxController component will use the controller currently connected to the device.

 ### Public Member